rafael-baena-gomez/PW2/README.md

 - Added my classmate's webs and fixed the background of my website.
 - Added the FCE page.
 - Added the link to acces the README file.
+- Added the last link to the net page and created the log file.